soundariyan18/Mean-and-Variance/README.md

+DATE : 25.08.23

-#  Mean and variance of a discrete  distribution
+# EX 1.
+Mean and variance of a discrete  distribution

 # Aim :